DarthMike/darthmike.github.io/source/_posts/2015-09-07-poor-mans-functional-programming-part-2.markdown

 bind(bind(20, transform: toEvenNumber), transform: toValidString)
 ```

 There's one big problem with the previous code: It's very hard to read and know what is going on.
 The connection function takes over the space and pollutes that we are actually just connecting two other functions together.

-If we remember that a function is just an operator, or syntactic sugar, then a cryptic symbol can be defined to express 'bind':
+Remember that an operator in Swift is just a function.
+It can take two forms, depending on the operands it works with; A single operand, or two operands.
+We can then define a cryptic symbol can be defined to express 'bind':

 ```swift
 // Bind operator, also called 'flatmap'